Parking and traffic jams in Yosemite valley tips and tricks

 A reservation is required to drive into or through Yosemite on some dates and times 2024

-A reservation will be required to drive into or through Yosemite National Park on some days from April 13 through October 27, 2024.
+A reservation will be required to drive into or through Yosemite National Park on some days from April 13 through October 27, 2024, as well as early 2025 for the Horsetail Fall viewing days.
+(And likely again April-October 2025.)

-Details about how to get a Yosemite entrance reservation are at:
+Details about when/ how to get a Yosemite entrance reservation are at:

 https://www.nps.gov/yose/planyourvisit/reservations.htm